Meet the education staff of the Rock and Roll Hall of Fame and Museum.

 Dr. Jason Hanley: Director of Education

-Jason Hanley holds a Ph.D. in Musicology with a sub-emphasis in Composition from Stony Brook University, where he completed his dissertation entitled “Metal Machine Music: Technology, Noise, and Modernism in Industrial Music 1975-1996.”
-He has taught courses in music history, electronic music, and popular music studies at Hofstra University, Stony Brook University (including the Stony Brook Pre-College Program and the Humanities Institute), Cleveland State University, and Case Western Reserve University.
-Jason has published articles in books and journals on the topics of popular music, film music and music technology, and has delivered papers at meetings of the International Association for the Study of Popular Music, Society for Ethnomusicology, American Musicological Society, Americana Music Association, Feminist Theory and Music and numerous other conferences.
-Active in the music industry since 1988, Jason has played on, composed for, and produced numerous recordings and has performed live with many bands.
+Jason Hanley oversees K-12 and adult education as well as public programming; and teaches regularly on-site and through distance learning.
+Jasonholds a Ph.D. in Musicology with a sub-emphasis in Composition from Stony Brook University, where he completed his dissertation entitled “Metal Machine Music: Technology, Noise, and Modernism in Industrial Music 1975-1996.”
+He has taught courses in music history, electronic music, and popular music studies.
+Jason has published articles in books and journals on popular music, film music and music technology.
+Active in the music industry since 1988, Hanley has played on, composed for, and produced numerous recordings and has performed live with many bands.
 He continues to record with his current musical project Radiophonic (on Intentcity Records).
 In 2009 he was a guest editor for a special issue on pedagogy for the Journal of Popular Music Studies where he currently serves as an editorial board member.
-Hanley is a member of the International Association for the Study of Popular Music where he has served many years as an executive committee member of the US branch.

 >View all blog posts by Jason Hanley